Orlando DUI Attorneys

 If you or someone you know has been charged with DUI, it is crucial that

 you act as quickly as possible.
-Our Orlando DUI defense attorneys work
+Our Orlando DUI defense lawyers work closely

-closely with our clients to build a strong and strategic defense on their
+with our clients to build a strong and strategic defense on their behalf.

-behalf.
-A DUI conviction in Florida will carry mandatory penalties that
+A DUI conviction in Florida will carry mandatory penalties that could affect

-could affect your reputation for years to come.
-Not only that but a DUI
+your reputation for years to come.
+Not only that but a DUI conviction

-conviction can make it difficult to secure employment, student loans,
+can make it difficult to secure employment, student loans, and housing,

 Longwell Lawyers, we care about our clients and their specific